keras-team/tf-keras/README.md

 and shipping machine learning solutions with high iteration velocity.

-Keras empowers engineers and researchers to take full advantage of the scalability and cross-platform capabilities of TensorFlow 2: you can run Keras on TPU or on large clusters of GPUs, and you can export your Keras models to run in the browser or on a mobile device.
+Keras empowers engineers and researchers to take full advantage of the scalability and cross-platform capabilities of TensorFlow 2: you can run TF-Keras on TPU or on large clusters of GPUs, and you can export your TF-Keras models to run in the browser or on a mobile device.

 ---

 ## First contact with Keras

-The core data structures of Keras are __layers__ and __models__.
+The core data structures of TF-Keras are __layers__ and __models__.
 The simplest type of model is the [`Sequential` model](https://keras.io/guides/sequential_model/), a linear stack of layers.
 For more complex architectures, you should use the [Keras functional API](https://keras.io/guides/functional_api/), which allows you to build arbitrary graphs of layers or [write models entirely from scratch via subclassing](https://keras.io/guides/making_new_layers_and_models_via_subclassing/).